 - Go to our dashboard at https://cheqd.omniflix.co/.

 - Click “Connect” in the top right corner to link your Keplr to the dashboard

 - You will see a pop-up that asks you to approve adding cheqd-mainnet-1 to your Keplr wallet.

 - On the Keplr extension in your browser, click the drop-down menu at the top.
 Scroll down to below “ — — Beta support — — ” where you will find the cheqd wallet

 - You will now be able to see your balance in $CHEQ.

 - See the link for further instructions on sending $CHEQ, staking and other information, with helpful screenshots.

 - Always save your mnemonic or private key.

-- Store multiple copies of your mnemonic in secure locations that you won’t lose access to!
+- Store multiple copies of your mnemonic in secure locations to which you won’t lose access!

 - Never share your private keys, mnemonic seed or password with anyone.